dinistiq

 mapTest=java.util.Map

-creates and empty map instance.
+creates an empty map instance.
 Like with any other bean, the contents of this map can be modified by a properties file.
-In this case the contents of the properties file’s key / value pairs will be used as content for the whole map.
+In this case, the contents of the properties file’s key / value pairs will be used as content for the whole map.

 Lists of strings can be created by